-Figure 12.
-Number of online inspections as compared to the total inspections a) DCM No. 696, dated 16/08/2013 "On determining the procedures for the exercise of competencies by the Central Inspectorate and the Rules on the content and administration of the unique "e-inspection" portal";
+DCM No. 696, dated 16/08/2013 "On determining the procedures for the exercise of competencies by the Central Inspectorate and the Rules on the content and administration of the unique "e-inspection" portal";

-Source: Administrative data from the Annual Report 2017, Central Inspectorate b) Order No. 15, dated 07/05/2015 of the General Inspector "On the approval of the Rules for determining the procedures and methods of using the unique "e-inspection" portal";
+Order No. 15, dated 07/05/2015 of the General Inspector "On the approval of the Rules for determining the procedures and methods of using the unique "e-inspection" portal"; Order of the General Inspector No. 95, dated 16/02/2017 "On carrying out on-line inspections"